black-tea/VisionZero/SafetyBenefitEstimation/README.md

 - A geocoded network that includes [segments] (http://geohub.lacity.org/datasets/d3cd48afaacd4913b923fd98c6591276_36) and [intersections] (http://geohub.lacity.org/datasets/0372aa1fb42a4e29adb9caadcfb210bb_9).
 - This script uses the arcpy cursor functions within Arcmap, but you could reformat it to match the way your data is stored.

+### Pre-Script Preparation

+1. First assign all collisions the unique IDs of the nearest segment and intersection.
+The end result should be two additional fields in the collisions table that has the unique IDs for the related intersection.
+This script gives more detail on our process at LADOT.
+2. Each corridor will include a number of segments and intersections.
+For each corridor that will be analyzed, gather the IDs for all those segments and intersections in each corridor.
+In our case, we formatted it into a csv file (see below for detail).

 ### Script Input

 - SWITRS-formatted collision data including the following tables: